datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

-# Manipulation 7: Police violence against voters on October 1 was "fake news"
+# Manipulation 7: Police violence against voters on October 1 may have been "fake news"

+### Police violence against voters occurred in unprecedented levels for modern Europe and has been rigorously documented

 Several slides of the presentation show images of police violence overlapped by a scroll-with-wings icon to show which images were false: